yssl/QFEnter/README.md

 ![qfenter](https://f.cloud.github.com/assets/5915359/1632228/bb76dc72-5774-11e3-83d1-2933b95d5b81.gif)

 QFEnter allows you to open a Quickfix item in a window you choose.
-You can specify the window by giving it a focus just before jumping to Quickfix window or just use a new split window or new tab.
+You can choose the window by giving it a focus just before jumping to Quickfix window.

 Some of default opening methods are quite inconvenient,